 So what you have there is an svg image, converted to base 64 and then used as part of a data-url background image.
 You have the exact same image in red being used for the strikethrough text on that codepen, except the strikethrough style positions the image through the center of the text instead of underneath.
 So if you copy the background style for the strikethrough text, and then change ‘center’ to ‘bottom’, that should get you this:

-If you didn’t already have a copy of it in red being used for the strikethrough text though, what you could do then is use a tool like this one Decode Base64 Data to SVG (Scalable Vector Graphics) File (.svg) to convert your SVG data back into plain SVG text format, and then you could edit it like usual, and convert it back to a base64 data url afterwards.
+If you didn’t already have a copy of it in red being used for the strikethrough text though, what you could do then is use a tool like this one https://base64.online/decoders/decode-base64-to-svg to convert your SVG data back into plain SVG text format, and then you could edit it like usual, and convert it back to a base64 data url afterwards.

 Very cool layout btw!
 I’m working on something similar for my site